-Elk Creek has 15 lodging rooms, meeting space, and a spa that makes us the perfect place for a wedding, corporate outing, reunion, or special event.
+Located next to the winery is lodging.
+15 lodging rooms, meeting space, and a spa that makes us the perfect place for a wedding, corporate outing, reunion, or special event.

 Did you know that Kentucky was the first state in the US to have a commercial winery BEFORE prohibition?
 It's true!
 Curtis Sigretto moved to Kentucky from New Jersey and decided that he would like to build a winery in the heart of Kentucky's Golden Triangle, Owen County, so he started planting grapes in 2003.
 Curtis fought through some very restrictive prohibition laws and he opened Elk Creek Vineyards in November of 2006.